 - Strong construction

-Peter from DR-B Bunkers points out these important aspects of a bunker:
+Peter from DR-Bunkers indicates these important aspects of a bunker:

-- Discreet appearance: looks like a standard shipping container – neighbours don’t see that it’s a shelter.
+- Discreet appearance: resembles a standard shipping container – neighbours don’t see that it’s a shelter.

 - Ballistic protection: fitted with bulletproof steel against bullets and explosions